ColinFay/haddock/README.md

 ### Near future

 + Today, the node app doesn't launch any new shiny app when there is no port available.
 That should be made possible.
 Then, the user could define a number of open ports at launch, then a threshold, and when the threshold of available port is reached, new shiny processes are launched.

-+ Config should be made through a YAML / JSON file, so that the user just has to define the parameters here

 + The server should be able to host multiple Shiny Apps.